Self-governance of Singapore: Partial internal self-government (1955–1959)

 The leader of the Labour Front, David Marshall, became the first Chief Minister of Singapore.
 He presided over a shaky government, receiving little co-operation from either the colonial government or the other local parties.
 In May 1955, the Hock Lee Bus Riots broke out, killing four people, and seriously discredited Marshall's government.
 The Chinese Middle School riots broke out in 1956 among students in schools such as the Chinese High School, further increasing the tension between the local government and the Chinese students and unionists who were perceived.

+The Singaporean delegation at the 1956 constitutional talks in London.
+Lim Yew Hock and David Marshall are sat first and second from the left, respectively.

 In April 1956, Marshall led a delegation to London to negotiate for complete self-rule in the Merdeka Talks, but the talks fell through due to British concerns about communist influence and unrest and labour strikes from workers and from trade unions which were undermining Singapore's economic stability.
 Marshall continued to pressure the British, before declaring that if the British did not give Singapore self-rule, he would resign.
 However, the British were unrelenting and wanted to retain important control over Singapore's internal security.
 Marshall resigned following the failure of the talk.
 His successor as Chief Minister, Lim Yew Hock, launched a crackdown on communist and leftist groups, imprisoning many trade union leaders and several pro-communist members of the PAP under the Internal Security Act.